 AT&T will be the exclusive seller of the 3G iPad in the US when it goes on sale in April.
 You would think that AT&T would be pushing the device and trying to get people to buy the 3G version rather than the WiFi version so they can sell them another data contract.

-It seems that AT&T’s CEO, Randall Stephenson doesn’t think this way, and he recently stated the following at investor conference that was held yesterday, “My expectation is that there’s not going to be a lot of people out there looking for another subscription,” he also added that the Apple iPad would be a “Wi-Fi driven product.”
+It seems that AT&T’s CEO, Randall Stephenson doesn’t think this way, and he recently stated the following at an investor conference that was held yesterday, “My expectation is that there’s not going to be a lot of people out there looking for another subscription,” he also added that the Apple iPad would be a “Wi-Fi driven product.”

-Or maybe he was just being realistic as the majority of iPad users will probably want a WiFi version, like myself the main reason I would buy one is for easy surfing around the home, although the 3G would be a nice addition I don’t think I want another monthly data contract.
+Or maybe he was just being realistic as the majority of iPad users will probably want a WiFi version.
+Like myself, the main reason I would buy one is for easy surfing around the home.
+Although the 3G would be a nice addition, I don’t think I want another monthly data contract.

 Latest Geeky Gadgets Deals